hank0982/starter-hugo-academic/content/en/_index.md

     content:
       title: News
       text: >
+        - 2023/10/24 -- For anyone who is interested in working with me as undergraduate researcher, please check [this post](https://yihungchou.com/en/post/undergraduate-research-opportunity/) about research opportunity.
+Send me an email about who you are, what is your major, what motivates you to work with me.
+I am open to students from any major as long as you are willing to learn either programming, specifically, ReactJS and LangChain, or to learn how to conduct user study.
+Looking forward to your emails!

+        - 2023/10/23 -- I am excited to share that I will join UIST as student volunteer this year. see you all at San Francisco!

         - 2023/06/26 -- I am excited to share that I will be interning with the SAP, Newport Beach this summer with {{% mention "tobias-schimmer" %}}!

         - 2023/06/23 -- Update my personal website